Faculty & Staff Profile

 231 Bentley Annex

-Takaaki Suzuki is Director of East Asian Studies and Associate Professor of Political Science at Ohio University.
+Takaaki Suzuki is Director of Asian Studies and Associate Professor of Political Science at Ohio University.
 He received his B.A. in Government and East Asian Studies from Oberlin College, his M.A. in International Affairs and Certificate in East Asian Studies from the School of International and Public Affairs at Columbia University, and his Ph.D. in Political Science from Columbia University.
 His work is primarily in the field of International Relations and Comparative Politics, with a regional specialization in East Asia.
 He has conducted extensive research in Japan at the Ministry of Finance and the University of Tokyo through the funding of the Japan Foundation, the Social Science Research Council, and the American Council of Learned Societies.
 He held the Matsushita Postdoctoral Fellowship at Columbia University, and was a Visiting Scholar at the Reischauer Institute, Harvard University.

 Courses taught by Dr. Suzuki include Current World Problems, Comparative Politics, East Asia in World Politics, Politics and Government of Japan, and the Graduate Seminar in Comparative Politics.
 Dr. Suzuki has received the College of Arts & Sciences Outstanding Teacher Award.